DFE-Digital/sts-plan-technology-for-your-school/terraform/container-app/README.md

 This section discusses how to set-up and run Terraform locally on a development machine.

-⚠️ Avoid committing any updates to the repository that include sensitive information in the example Terraform configuration files ⚠️
+> Avoid committing any updates to the repository that include sensitive information in the example Terraform configuration files.

-### Authenticating using Service Principle
+### Authenticating using Service Principal

-The Terraform configuration can be executed using an Azure Service Principle.
+The Terraform configuration can be executed using an Azure Service Principal.
 To do this you'll need to set the following environment variables:

 MacOS: